 Best Vegan Handbags

 But don’t despair, we have good news.
-Pioneered by the Queen of Sustainability Stella McCartney, great alternatives now exist.
+Pioneered by the Queen of Sustainability Stella McCartney, great eco alternatives to PU leather now exist.
 Stella’s own ‘alter-nappa’ is created using recycled polyester and vegetable oil.
 She’s not the only one making amazing innovations in the field of vegan leather.
-EcoLorica is another exciting material being used by brands including JW Pei and Lo London.
-It’s made from a microfibre which is strong and textured like leather.
+House Of Fluff recently released cactus leather jackets and Mashu use water based PU.
 We have collated our favourite kind vegan leather brands.
 So the only issue you’ll have is choosing just one!

 Best Vegan Handbags